-The history of SIMS Foundation is the history of Austin music.
 We were founded in 1995 by community members mourning the loss of beloved musician Sims Ellison.
-Since then, SIMS Foundation has been passionately serving the Central Texas music family, ensuring that every music professional has access to affordable, personalized mental health care from providers who understand them.
+Since then, SIMS Foundation has been passionately serving musicians, music industry professionals, and their dependent family members, ensuring that they have access to affordable, personalized mental health care from providers who understand them.

 Sims Ellison was a prodigious songwriter and bassist for the band Pariah, one of Austin’s most popular hard rock bands in the early 90s.
 He was loved throughout the Austin music community because of his big heart, laid-back nature and outgoing personality.
 Sims was known for wearing funky hats and lederhosen while performing.
 After receiving positive reviews for their two self-produced EPs, Pariah and Rattle Your Skull, Pariah gained a following of nearly 25,000 fans.
 In 1992 the band self-produced their first full-length record, Make Believe, which they released on their label Sick Kid Productions.
 In 1993 their second record, To Mock a Killingbird, was released by Geffen Records.